 - In a private place where you do not have permission to be

-Carrying a spray can in these places will not be against the law if you have a lawful excuse for having the spray can.
-For example if you need it for your work.
+Carrying a spray can in these places will not be against the law if you need it for your work.

-If are under 14 years old, the police are not allowed to search you for a spray can without a warrant.
+If you are under 14 years old, the police are not allowed to search you for a spray can without a warrant (permission from a court).

 For all other graffiti tools, the normal rules for police searches will apply.
 See our page “What powers do the police have” for more information.

 Transit officers (on public transport) are not allowed to search you for any graffiti tools.

 If the police find a spray can or any other evidence that you have committed a graffiti crime, they can take the item from you.

 Transit officers on public transport can confiscate a graffiti tool from you if they think that you have used or will use the graffiti tool to commit a graffiti crime.
 Transit officers can use reasonable force to take your graffiti tool, but they can only use reasonable force after they ask you to hand it over.
 Transit officers are not allowed to search you.
 They are only allowed to confiscate graffiti tools that they can see.